Overview of North Carolina Taxes

 Buying a home in Raleigh, Burlington, Charlotte or another North Carolina city?
 If so, you’ll want to know what to expect on your annual property tax bill.
 Property taxes in North Carolina are a key source of revenue for local governments, providing funding for services such as public education and law enforcement.

 North Carolina’s property tax rates are nonetheless relatively low in comparison to what exists in other states.
-The average effective property tax rate in North Carolina is 0.70%, which compares rather favorably to the 0.99% national average.
+The effective property tax rate in North Carolina is 0.73%, while the median property tax bill is $1,724 – over $1,300 less than the national median.

 Check out our North Carolina mortgage rates guide for information about purchasing or refinancing properties in the state.